-There are 12 PBS Stations in Texas that serve 99 percent of Texans.
+There are 10 PBS Stations in Texas that serve all Texans.
 They are:

-For more than 40 years KLRU has been a friend to Central Texans.
-KLRU's mission is to enrich the lives of its viewers through quality public television programming, community services and public events with shows like Austin City Limits, Central Texas Gardener, and Overheard with Evan Smith.
+For more than 40 years, Austin PBS has been a friend to Central Texans.
+The Austin PBS mission is to enrich the lives of its viewers through quality public television programming, community services and public events with shows like Austin City Limits, Central Texas Gardener, and Overheard with Evan Smith.

 KAMU is both a TV station and FM radio station, in one.
 KAMU functions within the Educational Broadcast Services department of Texas A&M University in College Station and, while it exists primarily to provide public broadcasting to the Brazos Valley area, it is also involved in the academic mission of Texas A&M, from formal instruction in the broadcast arts to on-the-job training for student announcers, operators, and production assistants at the stations.